 What Abnormal Results Mean

-If you have kidney problems, diabetes or are on kidney dialysis, talk to your health care provider before the test about your risks of having contrast studies.
+If you have kidney problems, diabetes or are on kidney dialysis, talk to your provider before the test about your risks of having contrast studies.

 CT scans and other x-rays are strictly monitored and controlled to make sure they use the least amount of radiation.
 The risk associated with any individual scan is small.
 The risk increases when many more scans are performed.

 In some cases, a CT scan may still be done if the benefits greatly outweigh the risks.
 For example, it can be more risky not to have the exam if your provider thinks you might have cancer.

 Pregnant or breastfeeding women should consult their provider about the risk of CT scans to the baby.
 Radiation during pregnancy can affect the baby, and the dye used with CT scans can enter breast milk.

 Reekers JA.
 Angiography: principles, techniques and complications.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 78.